Fox's Pages

 Notes:

-1. By default the library uses only SSLv3.
+1. By default the library allows SSLv3.

 2. This is implemented as a macro